DugongBioinformatics/DugongRepository/GUI/CirComPara/XFCE4/README.md

 We also provide the HTML results created in CirComPara for operating systems: [Windows](http://htmlpreview.github.io/?https://github.com/DugongBioinformatics/dugongbioinformatics.github.io/blob/master/.results/windows/circRNAs_analysis.html), [CentOS](http://htmlpreview.github.io/?https://github.com/DugongBioinformatics/dugongbioinformatics.github.io/blob/master/.results/centos/circRNAs_analysis.html), [Fedora](http://htmlpreview.github.io/?https://github.com/DugongBioinformatics/dugongbioinformatics.github.io/blob/master/.results/fedora/circRNAs_analysis.html), [Ubuntu](http://htmlpreview.github.io/?https://github.com/DugongBioinformatics/dugongbioinformatics.github.io/blob/master/.results/ubuntu/circRNAs_analysis.html) and [Arch Linux](http://htmlpreview.github.io/?https://github.com/DugongBioinformatics/dugongbioinformatics.github.io/blob/master/.results/arch/circRNAs_analysis.html).

-## Quick install Dugong CirComPara
+## Quick installation of Dugong CirComPara

-To start a container, the user must have Docker installed on his operating system, according to the tutorials available in the project documentation.
+To start a container, the user must have Docker installed on his/her operating system, according to the tutorials available in the Docker project documentation.
 The Dugong image is available in the Docker Hub and its use is the recommended method of installation.

 Two steps are required to start a container containing Dugong.
 In the first step, the Dugong image is downloaded from the Docker Hub servers to the host, and in the second, a container is created on the host machine with the default Dugong installation.
 If the host machine is a Linux, the following commands must be performed in the terminal: